 You can also submit a service request online, or call the central service center at 1-800-FOR-ROAD (367-7623).

 Please visit VDOT Resources to find answers to many VDOT related questions.

 VDOT is responsible for any snow removal and landscape maintenance of medians and roadsides of York County roads.

 The Division of Building Regulation is responsible for monitoring all types of building construction in the county.

-The Public Works Customer Service Survey provides an opportunity for residents to provide feedback and identify concerns and issues.
+The Customer Service Request Portal provides an opportunity for residents to provide feedback and identify concerns and issues.